-In fact, you already may be using ML without realizing it.
-As Spotify serves up your favorite music and Amazon fills its warehouses with items you’re about to order, ML has already enhanced many of our online experiences, and its power is set to increase exponentially in the coming years.
+In fact, you already may be using machine learning without realizing it.
+As Spotify serves up your favorite music and Amazon fills its warehouses with items you’re about to order, machine learning has already enhanced many of our online experiences, and its power is set to increase exponentially in the coming years.

-But ML also has a dark side.
+But machine learning also has a dark side.
 In the wrong hands, this powerful technology can be highly manipulative.
-From privacy and surveillance concerns to an increase in cyberthreats, ML poses a host of new dangers.
-But in the right hands and with proper oversight, ML is one of the most promising business tools available to us today.
+From privacy and surveillance concerns to an increase in cyberthreats, machine learning poses a host of new dangers.
+But in the right hands and with proper oversight, machine learning is one of the most promising business tools available to us today.
 Better to understand and harness that power than to wish it away.
-For those of you seeking a better understanding of ML and how you can leverage its power for your own business applications, here’s a three-part series on the basics of ML, starting with Machine Learning: a 90-second primer.
+For those of you seeking a better understanding of machine learning and how you can leverage its power for your own business applications, here’s a three-part series on the basics of machine learning, starting with Machine Learning: a 90-second primer.

 Machine Learning: a 90-second primer